oric-software/OricExplorer/README.md

 The recommended development environment is Microsoft Visual Studio 2017.
 Any edition of Visual Studio can be used, including the free "Community" edition, since Oric Explorer is a free, non-commercial application.

-The recommended steps for setting up your development environment is as follows:
+The recommended steps for setting up your development environment are as follows:

 - Download and install **.NET Framework 4.5.2** :